jackyhuynh/template_business_webpage/README.md

-# template_business_webpage
+# template for business webpage

 ## <a href="https://jackyhuynh.github.io/template_business_webpage/">CHECK IT OUT</a>

 ## About
 a simple but elegant template website for small business advertisement.
 Project is designed by Dr.Angela from [100 days of code](https://100daysofpython.dev/)

 ## Topics
 - template
-- html-css-javascript
+- html/CSS/JavaScript
-- ui-ux-design
+- UI-UX design
 - website

 ## Technology
 List of technology
 - Python
 - Object Oriented Design
 - PyCharm IDE